oraichain/oraichain-static-files/mainnet-static-files/Genesis_validator.md

 If they match, then your node is still running fine.
 If not, then you should remove the **.oraid/config/node_key.json, .oraid/config/priv_validator_key.json** files, replace them with your backup files and restart the node.

-If you have problem with error caused by mistype `oraid collect-gentxs`, you can run `rm .oraid/data/*.db` then re-run
+If you have problem with error caused by mistype `oraid collect-gentxs`, you can run `cd .oraid/data && find . -not -name '*.json' -delete` then re-run